EPCS requires certain areas in OP to be setup before electronic prescribing of controlled substances can be enabled. These areas are described below.

-- Hard token -- a device that generates authentication codes regularly and is associated with the EPC prescriber's account
+- Hard token -- a device that generates authentication codes regularly and is associated with the EPCS prescriber's account

 - Soft token -- similar to a hard token but rather than use an external token it is an application that runs on a device (such as a mobile phone or tablet)

 - Biometric authentication -- physical data that is unique to the provider (such as a fingerprint)

 OP launches the EPCSGold web page in a separate browser window.
 The NPI Number is pre-populated.

 - Enter your Passphrase.
 The EPCSGold web page displays the Token and One Time Password (OTP) fields.